Skip to content

 With ‘dry January’ close to an end, and ‘virtue’ restored to its full glory after the slight misdemeanours over Christmas and New Year, many of us will be turning our attention to the resurrection of our social lives in February, and the re-appearance of a little 'tipple' or two in our cupboards and fridges.

-In the body, alcohol is metabolized into various products that may play a role in the unpleasant symptoms of a hangover.
-Alcohol (or ethanol) is initially broken down in the liver to acetaldehyde, which is then further converted in to acetate.
+The first stage of the conversion of alcohol (or ethanol) involves its breakdown in the liver to acetaldehyde.
+This is then later broken down further to acetate.
 Acetate is completely non-toxic, however the intermediate break down product (acetaldehyde), is known to cause many of the symptoms associated with that ‘morning after’ feeling.

-However, more interestingly, the study participants liver enzymes which had previously been elevated, had decreased to within normal levels.
+However, more interestingly, the study participants liver enzymes which had previously been elevated, had decreased to within normal levels after the probiotic supplementation.
 Elevated liver enzymes in a drinker, are usually a sign of liver inflammation from alcohol exposure.
 The fact that these enzymes dropped following probiotic supplementation, means that there was some sort of improvement in liver inflammation as a direct result of the probiotic treatment.

-People with a healthy, balanced gut, and good levels of friendly bacteria may therefore have the capacity to better deal with overindulgences, than those people that have depleted probiotic colonies.
+People with a healthy, balanced gut, and good levels of friendly bacteria may therefore have the capacity to better deal with over-indulgences, than those people that have depleted probiotic colonies.
 This may explain why some people seem to ‘bounce back’ faster after any dietary, or alcohol-related, ‘faux pas’ than others, presenting us with yet another compelling reason to look after our gut flora!

 As you can see there are lots of simple steps that you can take to reduce the effects of drinking too much alcohol.
 The simplest of course, is not to over-do it in the first place, but if that doesn't sound like much fun, at least you know you can rely on a few natural remedies to help put the spring back in your step.

 How our gut health impacts on our general health is a fascinating topic.
 If you would like to read more on related topics, see: Gut Health - all you need to know or All about the microbiome.